wesselsga/wesselsga.github.io/_posts/2017-04-25-ffmpeg-cookbook.md

 ---

-### 3. Convert a video to uncompressed AVI ###
+### 3. Convert a video to lossless format ###
-Not nearly as useful as the H.264 version, but there are times when I need a video in an uncompressed format.
+Not nearly as useful as the H.264 version, but there are times when I need a video in an lossless format.

 ```Batchfile
 ffmpeg -i "input-video" -c:v rawvideo -pix_fmt bgr24 "output.avi"